This Infrared Alarm Barrier Circuit show how to use light which we cannot see to make tripwire alarm.

 IR LED LD274 or similar | 1 |

-This is how an infrared barrier alarm operates:
+This how infrared alarm system work:

 Formulas: